-The below table illustrates the average price in Euros per square metre of 120 square metre apartments located in the most important cities of countries throughout the 28 member states of the European Union.
+The below table illustrates the average price in Euros per square meter of 120 square meter apartments located in the most important cities of countries throughout the 28 member states of the European Union.

 The European housing market, or residential real estate, has recently shown clear signs of recovery, with an increasing house price being the main trend.
 Eight years after the financial crisis, the majority of property markets in Europe have gained momentum with only a few in slow recovery or lagging behind.
 For example, between the start of 2014 and the end of 2015, Romania and Portugal were among the countries that experienced an increase in housing prices, whilst the prices in Slovenia and Italy decreased.

-The average property price per a square meter across all existing EU member states is £1,967.
+The average property price per square meter across all existing EU member states is £1,967.

 Although London is the engine at the heart of the UK’s property market and the most expensive city in the EU for property prices, the same can’t be said for the United Kingdom as a whole.

-According to TINSA, one of Spain’s leading independent valuation companies, property valuations reveal an overall average house price of €1,470 per square metre.
+According to TINSA, one of Spain’s leading independent valuation companies, property valuations reveal an overall average house price of €1,470 per square meter.

-The regional breakdown of the average price of a house in Spain per square metre:
+The regional breakdown of the average price of a house in Spain per square meter:

 - Spain’s Big Cities and Capitals: €1,591